Worried about Inheritance Tax? You need an Estate Planning Lawyer

 Paying for care homes can be an enormous drain on a family’s resources.
 You can give yourself peace of mind by planning ahead, so that everything will be taken care of, while making sure there will still be something to pass on to your family.

-Should you need to go into a care home, the local authority will do a financial assessment to see if you qualify for state assistance.
-If your assets exceed £23,500, you won’t receive any help, so you will need to pay the care costs, which start from around £2,500 per month.
+If you need to go into a care home, the local authority will do a financial assessment to see if you qualify for state assistance.
+If your assets exceed £23,500, you will not receive any help, so you will have to pay the care costs, which start from around £2,500 per month.

 It is advisable to plan for care home fees by understanding what the rules are around state funding.
 You can then structure your will, including your spouse or partner, so that you can protect your inheritance for your family.